 The Trust has a policy for declaration of interests by both trustees and staff.
 The declaring of interests by a trustee forms part of a wider code of behaviour expected of trustees in fulfilling their obligations towards the Trust and its beneficiaries.
-There have been no situations during the year where a trustee or member of staff has declared a commercial interest in any transaction.
-There are instances where for example a trustee is also a trustee of another charity that has provided funding to the Trust, or a trustee of a grant applicant charity and also where trustees are employed by grant applicant charities which are not disclosed here.
+There has been one situation during the year where a trustee or has declared a commercial interest in a transaction and as a result absented themselves from decision-making in the case of Peter Baxter who is the Chief Investment Officer of Snowball Impact Management Ltd. There were also instances where for example a trustee is also a trustee of another charity that has provided funding to the Trust, or a trustee of a grant applicant charity and also where trustees are employed by grant applicant charities which are not disclosed here.
 Any gifts or hospitality with a value of more than £50 are disclosed unless it is in the normal course of business.